I don't own most of these characters; Disney does. I do own Isabel, her mother, and her sister, though.

 "Dude, our mom can fuck up your whole school!
 She's proved it time and time again and she taught us!" one of the twins replied.

 "You know Hirotaka?"
-Shego asked curiously.
-She arched an eyebrow, not enjoying the stunned look that both of her lovers were sporting.
+Shego asked.
+She arched an eyebrow, not enjoying the stunned looks her lovers sported.

 "Bonnie," Hirotaka said with a charming smile that earned a very scary growl from Shego, who moved in front of Bonnie.

 "You know Bonnie?"
-Shego demanded to know, glaring at the handsome ninja.
+Shego demanded, glaring at the handsome ninja.

 "Cuz, Bonnie is one of Shego's girlfriends," Wes whispered into Hirotaka's ear, hoping to avoid getting his cousin splattered against the wall.